-- · All water heaters eventually leak. - Do not install without adequate drainage.
+- · All water heaters eventually leak - · Do not install without adequate drainage.

 IMPORTANT: The water heater should be located in an area where leakage of the tank or connections will not result in damage to the area adjacent to the water heater or to lower floors of the structure.
 Due to the normal corrosive action of water, the tank will eventually leak after an extended period of time.
 Also any external plumbing leak, including those from improper installation, may cause early failure of the tank due to corrosion if not repaired.
 If the homeowner is uncomfortable with making the repair a qualified technician should be contacted.
-A suitable metal drain pan should be installed under the water heater as shown below. to help protect the property from damage which may occur from condensate formation or leaks in the piping connections or tank.
+A suitable metal drain pan should be installed under the water heater as shown below, to help protect the property from damage which may occur from condensate formation or leaks in the piping connections or tank.
 The pan must limit the water level to a maximum depth of 1-3/4" and be two inches wider than the heater and piped to an adequate drain.
 NOTE: The pan must not restrict combustion air flow.
-Locate the water heater near a suitable indoor drain.
-Outside drains are subject to freezing temperatures which can obstruct the drain line.
+Locate the water heater near an adequate drain (Figure 1).
+In cold climates, it is recommended that the drain pipe be terminated at an adequate drain inside the building.
 The piping should be at least 3/4" ID and pitched for proper drainage.